SumiSastri/dev-blogs/docs/aws-cdk/part2-aws-cdk-benefits.md

 # Benefits

-The AWS CDK allows you to use serverless microservices or infrastructure as code.
+AWS (Amazon Web Services) Cloud Development Kit (CDK) allows you to use serverless microservices or infrastructure as code.

 In the AWS ecosystem, this means you can: